Lahaul and Spiti district: Flora and fauna

 The harsh conditions of Lahaul permit only scattered tufts of hardy grasses and shrubs to grow, even below 4 km.
 Glacier lines are usually found at 5 km.
 Due to changes in climate, people in the Lahaul valley are able to grow some vegetables like cabbages, potatoes, green peas, radishes, tomatoes, carrots and leafy vegetables.
 The main cash crops are potatoes, cabbages, and green peas.

 Some of the most common species of flora found in the Valley of Spiti include Cousinia thomsonii, Seseli trilobum, Crepis flexuosa, Caragana brevifolia and Krascheninnikovia ceratoides.
 There are over 62 species of medicinal plants found there as well.
 Several species of juniper grow in the valley, noted for their adaptation to the cold desert climate conditions.
 They are used by local people for religious purposes and for subsistence.
 The juniper forests are threatened by overuse and habitat degradation.

-The valley is inhabited by snow leopards, foxes ibex, Himalayan brown bear, musk deer, and Himalayan blue sheep.
+The valley is inhabited by snow leopards, foxes, ibex, Himalayan brown bear, musk deer, and Himalayan blue sheep.
 Snow leopards are protected within the Pin Valley National Park and Kibber Wildlife Sanctuary.
 The Lingti plains are home to animals such as yaks and dzos.

 Over-hunting and a decrease in food supplies have led to a large reduction in the population of the Tibetan antelope, argali, kiangs, musk deer, and snow leopards in these regions, reducing them to the status of endangered species.
 The locals of Spiti do not hunt these wild animals due to their religious beliefs.

+Kibber Wildlife Sanctuary

+Kibber Wildlife Sanctuary is the largest wildlife sanctuary in Himachal Pradesh.
+It is situated at an altitude of 3600m to 6700m, on the left bank of the Spiti River in the district of Lahaul and Spiti.
+It is sprawled over an area of 2220.12sq km.
+This cold desert area sanctuary was declared a wildlife sanctuary in 1992.
+The fauna of Kibber Wildlife Sanctuary includes ibex, snow leopard, blue sheep, and birds such as snow cock, griffons, and bearded eagle.
+The flora consists of Monkshood, Somlata, Pink Arnebia, Orchid, and Gentian.